43. Volunteer for a Good Cause

 46. Make It a Costume Party

-Dressing up isn’t just for Halloween, you know.
+Dressing up isn’t just for Halloween, you know—and in case you missed it, masks are so in right now.
+(Psst: Here’s where to find N95 and KN95 masks online right now.)
 Pick a theme (your favorite film, a moment in time, whatever) or let your guests dress up however they choose.

 47. Throw a Golden Bash

 Fifty is known as the golden jubilee year, so go all in on the theme by getting shimmering decorations, serving sparkling wine, donning your finest gold gown and whipping up these champagne doughnuts.
 (And if someone wants to gift you a gold necklace, well, who are you to stop them?)

 48. Go Bowling

 This throwback activity just might become a new favorite with friends and family.
 Up the fun factor by making personalized bowling shirts to celebrate the birthday gal.